KeanuBarnardd/MelbourneHomes/README.md

 ## How I structured this project

-What I did when structuring this project was seperate my folders into Containers, Components, Constants and Assets.
+What I did when structuring this project was separate my folders into Containers, Components, Constants and Assets.
 I watched a React Developer lecture online where he discussed a seperation of concerns.
 Where containers hold all the components, components are all re-usable, Assets are for images and miscellaneous files.
 While constants is for non-changing files such as data bases.
 <br>

 ![Listings Image](./frontend/src/Assets/ReadmeImages/folderSetup.PNG)

-I did'nt want to use an API as I could'nt find a good API that was free and included alot of features for the homes that I could use.
+I did'nt want to use an API as I couldn't find a good API that was free and included alot of features for the homes that I could use.
 So I created a local database and set up my array of objects as such.
 So my listings page could refer to this array and display all the required data on search.

 ```javascript
 export const houseData = [